Within (company): Awards

-Within was named the #1 VR app for iOS by Apple Insider, featured as "Best New App" on iTunes and is the most downloaded and highest rated cinematic VR app for Google Cardboard.
+Within was named the "Number 1" VR app for iOS by Apple Insider, featured as the "Best New App" on iTunes, and was the most downloaded and highest-rated cinematic VR app for Google Cardboard.

 Within VR films were selected for the Tribeca Film Festival and chosen for the Sundance Film Festival, respectively, in both 2015 and 2016.
-Within film, "The Displaced", won the Most Next Award at the 2016 AICP Awards and the 2016 Cannes Lions Grand Prix in the Entertainment category.
+Within film, "The Displaced," won the Most Next Award at the 2016 AICP Awards and the 2016 Cannes Lions Grand Prix in the Entertainment category.
 Within Founder Chris Milk’s SNL40 VR special won the Best Online Film & Video Award at the 2016 Webby Awards.
 Milk’s "Clouds Over Sidra" won the Interactive Category at the 2015 Sheffield Doc/Fest Awards.
-In 2020 Within was named one of Fast Company's Most Innovative Companies.
+In 2020, Within was named one of Fast Company's Most Innovative Companies.
 Within's Supernatural won "Best App" in Fast Company's 2020 Innovation by Design Awards.